-HSV529 Herpes Vaccine Description
+HSV529 Herpes Vaccine Description 2022

-This replication-defective HSV-2 vaccine can infect cells and should result in a broader immune response.
-HSV529 uses a replication-defective mutant virus, which is genetically altered to prevent the virus from replicating.
+This replication-defective HSV-2 vaccine can infect cells and result in a broader immune response.
+HSV529 uses a replication-defective mutant virus genetically altered to prevent the virus from replicating, says Sanofi.

 In October 2014, Sanofi Pasteur and Immune Design announced a collaboration: Sanofi Pasteur contributed HSV529, a clinical-stage replication-defective HSV vaccine product candidate, and Immune Design will contribute G103, its preclinical trivalent vaccine product candidate.

+Genital herpes is an STD caused by two types of viruses.
+The viruses are called herpes simplex virus type 1 (HSV-1) and HSV-2.
 Genital herpes infection is common in the United States.
 The CDC estimates that, annually, 776,000 people in the United States get new genital herpes infections.

 January 10, 2020 - Phase 1 and 2 studies were posted.
-The primary objectives of the studies are: To describe the safety profile of different investigational vaccine regimens against herpes simplex virus type 2 (HSV-2).To evaluate the efficacy of the investigational vaccine regimens with respect to the frequency of herpes simplex virus (HSV) deoxyribonucleic acid (DNA) detection in the genital area (shedding rate) following a 2 dose vaccine schedule; the proportion of participants free of HSV genital recurrence at 6 months after the 2-dose vaccine schedule.
-Allocation: Randomized 381 participants.
+The studies' primary objectives are: To describe the safety profile of different investigational vaccine regimens against herpes simplex virus type 2 (HSV-2); To evaluate the efficacy of the investigational vaccine regimens concerning the frequency of herpes simplex virus (HSV) deoxyribonucleic acid (DNA) detection in the genital area (shedding rate) following a 2 dose vaccine schedule; To determine the proportion of participants free of HSV genital recurrence at 6 months after the 2-dose vaccine schedule.
+Allocation: Randomized, 381 participants.

 August 2019 - This first-in-human study of the replication-defective HSV vaccine HSV529 showed that it was safe and well-tolerated, with evidence of immunogenicity in HSV-naive and previously infected subjects, and elicited neutralizing antibody and modest CD4+T-cell responses in HSV-seronegative vaccinees.